 The pool yoga pose is unique and easy Pose and also named as Tadakasana.
 This is the best Asana especially for Beginners, and it’s easy to perform.
 If you perform Palm Tree Pose (Tadasana) comfortably then definitely you easily perform this Posture.
 This pose is similar to Tadasana but the difference is Tadasana is done in standing position & Tadakasana (Pool Yoga Pose) is done in lying down, Supine, or reclined position.

 Let’s understand the Word (Tadakasana); “Tadaka” means tank or pool and the meaning of Asana is seat, posture or Pose.
-When we dive in swimming pool, we take special pose before dive in so this pose looks like diving position.
-So this Asana is also known as Pool yoga pose.
+When we dive in the swimming pool, we take special pose before dive in so this pose looks like a diving position.
+So this Asana is also known as the Pool yoga pose.

 Position: – Supine

 - First, lying down on the mat or get into the Position of Corpse Pose (Savasana) and keep your legs straight.
 Now take 3 to 4 deep breathes and relax sometimes (keep your hands at your sides with palms facing up towards the ceiling).